bethel-school-of-technology/timely-frontend/README.md

-Upon pull/clone/download, there is a list of npms that are needed to be installed before ttempting to run.
+Upon pull/clone/download, there is a list of npms that are needed to be installed withing the 'timely_react' before ttempting to run.
 They are listed below:

 npm install